 Why TNC Selected This Site

 Most of the preserve has never been plowed and has been managed with a good rotational grazing system.
 The area contained a very diverse mix of prairie plants, which was the original scientific interest.
 The aquatic communities were also of interest to TNC.
-Ordway Prairie is the largest preserve owed and managed by the Nature Conservancy in South Dakota.
+Ordway Prairie is the largest preserve owned and managed by The Nature Conservancy in South Dakota.
 The landscape in which the preserve lies is threatened by conversion to agriculture, incompatible grazing practices and invasive species.